-Power Factor and Universal Input: The input voltage of the DXM100 can operate within the range from 180 - 264vac.
+Power Factor and Universal Input: The input voltage of the DXM can operate within the range from 90VAC to 265VAC for the 300Watt Model and at 180 -264vac, for the 600Watt Model.
 The power factor is actively corrected across this entire range and is better than 0.99 at full load.